kottans/mock-repo/README.md

 ﻿Hi,

-this is a training repository for [Kottans web course](https://github.com/Kottans/web).
+This is a training repository for [Kottans web course](https://github.com/Kottans/web).
 You can try sending pull-requests to this repository proposing a change.
-The change can be anything you like - for example, fixing a typo in README.md.
+The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

-*internationaally misspelled phrase*
+*Internationally misspelled phrase*

 Try it!
 It’s fun, we promise :)